Kile-Asmussen/lord-of-the-ring/timeline.md

 Marika now saw her opportunity to sabotage Ranni and commanded her adoptive son Radahn to use his mastery of Gravitational magic to halt the Firmament.

 This cemented Ranni's resentment of Marika into a sworn enmity.
 Even Godwyn's good will and genuine desire to befriend her did not sway he hatred.
+A hatred which came to include not only her father, Queen Marika, and her brothers, but also the Two Fingers, and the Greater Will they served.

+The only part of her family she still loved was her mother dearest, her Shadow, and her fathers pet red wolf.

 ## The Age of Copper